 In March 2012, as required by the Localism Act 2011, public bodies have a duty to cooperate on planning issues that cross administrative boundaries.
 Local authorities are expected to demonstrate evidence of having co-operated with a range of bodies prescribed by the regulations where it is appropriate to do so in order to enable the delivery of sustainable development.
 Furthermore, local authorities are required to document the outcome of such co-operation and to identify both those that have been dealt with and how, as well as those that remain and any unresolved issues.

-Statements of Common Ground and Memorandums of Understanding that were agreed during the Local Plan examination can be found from the final tab below or within the evidence and supporting documents page.
+Statements of Common Ground and Memorandums of Understanding that were agreed during the Local Plan examination can be found on the other activities link below or within the evidence and supporting documents page.

 Waste water - water neutrality and nitrate neutrality

 The council continues to engage with Southern Water, Natural England and the Environment Agency on waste water treatment capacity of the authority’s water catchment areas, including water quality, nitrate pollution and ground water abstraction.
 In Arun’s neighbouring authorities, the issues of nitrate pollution and water abstraction have generated emergent environmental issues for sensitive internationally protected habitat designations.
 As a consequence, in some areas, there are restrictions on determining planning applications until nitrate and water neutrality can be demonstrated.
 While this is not currently an issue in Arun, the recent position statements issued by Southern Water, Natural England and the Environment Agency, will help to guide Arun’s approach to plan making in the future, in response to the effects of climate change.

 - Environment Agency Solent and South Downs area water efficiency position statement for Local Plans and strategic work [pdf] 201KB

 - Natural England advice for nutrient neutrality

 - Natural England advice for Sussex Northern Water Supply Zone [pdf]